tiangolo/dockerswarm.rocks/docs/traefik-technical-details.md

 `consul-leader` is configured to listen to the first internal private IP address by using the environment variable `CONSUL_BIND_INTERFACE` listening on the first "ethernet" (virtual) interface `eth0`.

+It also has an evironment variable `CONSUL_LOCAL_CONFIG` with local configuration `{"leave_on_terminate": true}`.
+This means that if you re-deploy the service, the container it will leave the cluster before being turned off.
+And then the new container will be able to start.
+Otherwise, the new container will keep trying to contact the old container, without knowing that it is supposed to replace it.

 It is attached to the `default` network to be able to talk to the other `consul-replica` service (of multiple replica containers) and to the external network `traefik-public`, to be able to expose its web user interface with Traefik.

 It has several deployment labels, these are what make Traefik expose the Consul web UI with specific settings: